prabeesh/prabeesh.github.io/content/bonus/advanced-performance-optimization-techniques-for-pyspark-data-pipelines.md

 ## Production Monitoring and Performance Metrics

-Comprehensive monitoring is essential for maintaining optimal performance in production.
-This section extends the monitoring concepts mentioned in our [performance tuning guide](/blog/2023/01/06/performance-tuning-on-apache-spark/) with advanced analytics and alerting capabilities.
+Production pipelines need continuous monitoring.
+This extends the Spark UI advice from the [fundamentals guide](/blog/2023/01/06/performance-tuning-on-apache-spark/) with automated alerting and metrics export.

 ### Advanced Performance Monitoring